 - Specific Diseases:

-These two sections look at the evidence relating to Heart Failure and the searching shortcuts for evidence relating to lung cancer.
+These three sections look at the evidence relating to Heart Failure and the searching shortcuts for evidence relating to lung cancer and to dementia.

 The content for these pages has been developed following a search of multiple literature databases for systematic reviews relevant to the clinical topic.
 From this basis, the key issues, limitations and contexts for practice have been summarised.
 Each page also provides links to sources of clinical guidance and ways to find out more.
 They are intended to be dynamic being modified as the evidence base evolves.